csc301-2023-fall/project-42-team-collab/developer-guide/main-guide.md

 ## Contributing

-The following section is some TODOs that we have yet to complete as a part of our project, but we will provide general guidelines to these issues.
+The following section is some TODOs that we have yet to complete as a part of our project, but we will provide general guidelines and description to these issues.

+### Slack Back End
+1. Our current Bot's home page is completely blank, but it can be setup by using Slack's block kit relatively easily.
+Completing the Bot's home page allows for a new user to quickly grasp the usage of our bot, hence making it more accessible by users.

 ### Documentation
 1. Our current GitHub page doesn't have a wiki page that documents everything in an organized manner.
 Mostly, we rely on comments that is written directly on the code file, not providing an actual documentation for them, which may cause some issues in terms of communicating.

 ### Database
 1. Multiple injections in the functions of DAOPostgreSQL stem from unforeseen behaviors in the _select_schema helper functions.
 Invoking this helper function tends to induce instability in the connection to Azure, leading to prolonged query times and potential non-responsiveness.
 A team member attempted to address this issue by committing the current session after selecting the schema; however, this solution fails to pass the pytest.